Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Experimental Results

 \subsection{Semi-supervised node classification}

-\textbf{Datasets.} We conduct node classification experiments on five relatively large heterophilic datasets: Chameleon, Squirrel~\citep{NodeHeterData-JCN2021}, Penn94, Cornell5, and Amherst41~\citep{LINKX-NIPS2021}, and three commonly used homophilic datasets: Cora, CiteSeer, and PubMed~\citep{NodeHomoData-AIM2008}.
-We also evaluate our model on PPI dataset~\citep{NodePPIData-Bio2017} for multi-label multi-graph inductive learning.
-For Chameleon, Squirrel, Cora, CiteSeer, and PubMed, we use standard train/validation/test splits as in \citep{Geom-GCN-ICLR2020}.
+\textbf{Datasets.} We conduct node classification experiments on five heterophilic datasets: Chameleon, Squirrel~\citep{NodeHeterData-JCN2021}, Penn94, Cornell5, and Amherst41~\citep{LINKX-NIPS2021}.
+For Chameleon, Squirrel, we use standard train/validation/test splits as in \citep{Geom-GCN-ICLR2020}.
 For Penn94, Cornell15, and Amherst41, we follow the same data splits as in \citep{LINKX-NIPS2021}.
-For PPI, we use the standard data splits as in \citep{GraphSage-NIPS2017}.
+We also conduct experiments on three commonly used homophilic datasets: Cora, CiteSeer, PubMed~\citep{NodeHomoData-AIM2008} and PPI dataset~\citep{NodePPIData-Bio2017} for multi-label multi-graph inductive learning, which are presented in \cref{tab:tab3,tab:tab4} in \cref{app:exp-homo}.